yuvaltan/8-BIT-SHIFTER/README.md

 U can see here the schematic and silicon layout design of the mux component.
-Using the CMOS method (the transistor sizes was computed according to the worst case of resistence).
+Using the CMOS method (the transistor sizes were computed according to the worst case of resistence).

 The Shifter is made out of 24 Muxes (3 rows of 8), and 3 Inverters (NOT-gate).